giftos1/programming-guide/Pseudocode-Guide.md

 **Bad**

     if a     >  B             # poorly spaced display message       # unclear (what kind of message?) get x                 # poor variable name
-        if this is "y"      # not explicit vent the gas    # not explicit
+        if this is "y"        # not explicit vent the gas          # not explicit, not indented display last message  # is this meant to be inside or outside the if?... we can't know

 **Good**